 They are easy to feed and care for.
 Once you feed them and care for them well, they can live up to 27 years.
 In this article, we will look at how to gut load their food as well as the best foods to feed them.

 Here are the 5 best foods you should feed your leopard geckos.
-These foods will sure give your gecko all the nutrients they need.
+These foods will surely give your gecko all the nutrients they need.

 Best Leopard Gecko Food Comparison